 Solution: Disconnect the spark plug boot.
 Remove the engine cover and engine exhaust cover.
 Remove the spark arrestor and clean it with a wire brush to remove the soot.
-If you are unable to clean it sufficiently or it is broke or has a hole in it, replace it with a new spark arrestor.
+If you are unable to clean it sufficiently or it is broken or has a hole in it, replaces it with a new spark arrestor.

 Flooded String Trimmer

 I have had customers bring their string trimmer to the repair shop because they can’t get it started.
 Many times it’s due to a flooded engine which isn’t too serious.